espocrm/documentation/docs/administration/terms-and-naming.md

 ## Attribute

-Most fields have only one attribute named the same as its field.
-E.g. `createdAt` field has attribute `createdAt`.
+Most fields have only one attribute named the same as the field.
+E.g. the `createdAt` field has an attribute `createdAt`.
 Some fields have multiple attributes.

 Attributes are named in lowerCamelCase (start with a lowercase letter).